 So, how much do we emit?

-On average, the activities of each American add some 21 tons of heat-trapping carbon dioxide to the atmosphere each year.
+On average, the activities of each US resident add some 21 tons of heat-trapping carbon dioxide to the atmosphere each year.
 Twenty-one tons is a hard number to get one’s head around, so think of it this way: That’s more carbon dioxide than you would cause by driving an average car all the way around the world at the equator.
-As Americans, we have per-person emissions four times the global average and twice that of other countries with a similar standard of living to our own, such as France and Japan.
+As people living in the United States, we have per-person emissions four times the global average and twice that of other countries with a similar standard of living to our own, such as France and Japan.
 That means there’s lots of room for improvement.